turingschool-examples/se_task_manager_rails/README.md

 => #<ActionController::Parameters {"controller"=>"tasks", "action"=>"show", "id"=>"2"} permitted: false>
 ```

-We are getting a params object that includes an :id that matches with the very end of the uri we visited (/api/v1/tasks/2).
-Looking at our routes, we see that we set up our URI pattern to accept :id, but when we visited this site, we typed in 2 which is an actual id that exists in our database.
-When we need to get some information, like an id, from our route in the form of parameters, we can include a symbol of the thing we are expecting when we set up our route - in this case, we are expecting an :id.
+We are getting a `params` object that includes an `:id` key that matches with the very end of the uri we visited (/api/v1/tasks/2).
+Looking at our routes, we see that we set up our URI pattern to accept `:id`, but when we visited this site, we typed in `2` which is an actual ID that exists in our database.
+When we need to get some information, like an ID, from our route in the form of parameters, we can include a symbol of the thing we are expecting when we set up our route - in this case, we are expecting an `:id`.
 So, based on how we set up our routes, we can manipulate and dictate what parameters we want; and what information we will need access to in our controllers.

 Remember that you will need to exit your pry session to continue interacting with your site!